King Maegor's laws

-The Queen Regent, Cersei Lannister, officially reinstates both orders of the Faith Militant as a concession to the devout new High Sparrow.
+The Queen Regent, Cersei Lannister, officially reinstates both orders of the Faith Militant in an attempt to secure the support of the new High Septon, the High Sparrow, for her son Tommen.
 Many knights, including Cersei's cousin Lancel Lannister, join the reformed Warrior's Sons in the aftermath.

 |“||Instead of taking the swords out of the hands of the faithful, he should have used them for his own ends.||”|

 |“||King Maegor's day is done, and so are his decrees.
 This is King Tommen's day, and mine.||”|